 Before I start, I want to thank you for your interest by taking the effort to visit my site and reading this little biography.
 Here, I will tell you all about my art life...

 Dutch Animal Artist

 As you probably know, I’m a fine art watercolour artist of animals, born in the autumn of 1992 and living in the south of The Netherlands.
-I grew up in a forest area of Brabant: this is were my adoration for animals has begun, mainly through forest creatures, my -then- Golden Retriever dogs and horses.
+I grew up in a forest area of Brabant: this is were my adoration for animals has begun, mainly through forest creatures, especially with Golden Retriever dogs and horses.
 My parents gave me the French name Dominique, but, since many people have shorten it into ‘Do’, in French written as Deau, I decided to use it as my signature.
-My logo -on the other hand- is a roe deer.
-A female deer is called a 'doe' and has the same sound as 'Deau', so this logo choice was easy to make.
-So nowadays, I am an animal artist, focused on horses, pets and wildlife.
+My logo is a wild, Spanish Mustang horse, symbolizing the artistic freedom.

 Academy of Arts